Rose Hall | July 12, 2024

 A few weeks ago, I saw a treadmill for sale on the Facebook Marketplace.
 The caption read, "Brand new treadmill for sale.
 We bought this for the people we wanted to be, not the people we are."
 That's some sobering self-awareness that we could learn a lesson from.

 We would not be inventing electric cars, flying to Mars, inventing vaccines for new viruses in a matter of months, and otherwise progressing as a society without innovation, and it's everyone's responsibility.
-Although the insurance industry is often regarded as slow to change and less innovative than some other industries, we are truly the backbone of innovation by providing the financial backbone that allows innovative companies to fail their way to success.
+Although the insurance industry is often regarded as slow to change and less innovative than some other industries, we are truly the backbone of innovation by providing the financial safety net that allows innovative companies to fail their way to success.

 If every entrepreneur had to put their entire balance sheet on the line with every experiment, no one would ever experiment—and we need constant experimentation to progress.
 Circularly, to keep up with the risks associated with innovative experimentation, we as an insurance industry must innovate our way of thinking to provide the products and services that protect what matters to the most innovative minds: allowing them to do what they do best.